 Throughout the coronavirus pandemic, the U.S. Environmental Protection Agency (EPA) and the U.S. Centers for Disease Control and Prevention (CDC) has assured consumers that drinking water is safe to use as normal.
-The consistent and reliable quality of drinking water is at the heart of the theme for this year’s Drinking Water Week, “There When You Need It” which will be held May 3-9 this year.
+The consistent and reliable quality of drinking water is at the heart of the theme for this year’s Drinking Water Week, “There When You Need It” which was held May 2-8 this year.

-Groton Utilities and the American Water Works Association (AWWA) is observing Drinking Water Week by recognizing the vital role tap water plays in daily life, the infrastructure that is required to carry it to and from homes and businesses, and the important work of water professionals “behind the scenes”.
+Groton Utilities and the American Water Works Association (AWWA) observes Drinking Water Week by recognizing the vital role tap water plays in daily life, the infrastructure that is required to carry it to and from homes and businesses, and the important work of water professionals “behind the scenes”.

 Groton Utilities will be sharing useful tips and information about water on social media throughout the week.
 Follow Groton Utilities on Facebook or Instagram to learn more about the many benefits of drinking water, or, since you are already here, see all the tips below.

 - Safe, clean drinking water is something that many of us in America take for granted – but we shouldn’t.
 According to the World Health Organization 1 in 3 people world-wide do not have access to safe drinking water.
 May 3-9 is National Drinking Water Week, during which we as a utility will celebrate all that is important about having safe drinking water.
 It’s good to appreciate what we have when so many others have to do without.

 - Health authorities commonly recommend eight 8-ounce glasses, which equals about 2 liters, or half a gallon.
 This is called the 8×8 rule and is very easy to remember.
 Your body is constantly losing water through mostly urine and sweat.
 To prevent dehydration, you need to drink adequate amounts of water throughout the day.
 Keeping a water bottle with you throughout the day is an easy solution.